opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/grok.md

 ## Overview

-The `grok` processor takes unstructured data and utilizes pattern matching to structure and extract important keys.
-It also makes data more structured and queryable.
+The `Grok` processor takes unstructured data and utilizes pattern matching to structure and extract important keys.
+The following table describes options you can use with the `Grok` processor to structure your data and make your data easier to query.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---